 Alcohol addiction can also effect the loved ones of the individual.
 Counselling is also available for families who have may have been involved throughout the addiction.
 Loved ones of the individual can often go through a range of emotions whilst trying to help them such as confusion, frustration and loneliness.
 The first step to recovering is often staging an intervention, this should be done sooner rather than later as the longer it’s left, the more serious the addiction can get and the longer and harder it is to recover.
 Therefore, we urge you to take action as soon as possible to maximise the chances of your loved one recovering.

 At Port of Call, we understand what you’re going through and make it our priority to help you take the steps required to achieve a healthy recovery and long-term abstinence.
 We will find the most suitable counselling for your addiction by carrying out a free assessment for you, or a loved one over the phone, taking all of your individual requirements into consideration.
-If you think you may need counselling for alcohol addiction, please call us on 0800 002 9010, or email email@example.com.
+If you think you may need counselling for alcohol addiction, please call us 08000029010, or email firstname.lastname@example.org.

 We’re specialists in UK rehab options and can advise you on alcohol rehab in the North West, drug rehab in the North West and other addiction support services in the area.